-In a nearby window you will find a pair of 15th century stained glass figures of saints.
+In a nearby window, you will find a pair of 15th-century stained-glass figures of saints.

 In the churchyard is an ancient yew tree growing out of a mound that seems to have enveloped several nearby graves stones.
-Also in the churchyard is the grave of 2nd Lieutenant James Elliott of the Royal Warwickshire Regiment, kiled in action in France in 1916.
+Also in the churchyard is the grave of 2nd Lieutenant James Elliott of the Royal Warwickshire Regiment, killed in action in France in 1916.

 The church was closed in 1975 and passed to the care of the Churches Conservation Trust.
-As of this writing it is open daylight hours to visitors.
+As of this writing, it is open daylight hours to visitors.